 Typewriter-like Line Printer Emulator (ASCII version)

-Okay, this is a tool that takes in a formatted plain text file and generates a passable PostScript file that emulates the output of a printer that was sent this file.
+This is a tool that takes in an ASCII text file and generates a passable PostScript file that emulates the output of a printer that was sent this file.
 This supports emulating overstriking of characters to as many depths as memory allows, as well as a ``typewriter'' mode where each character generated is jittered to simulate the imperfect register of the keys striking the typewriter ribbon.

 As noted in the